edbkei/dissertation/README.md

 * agent.py.
 Same as existing in Hyperledger Aries design base with only change in external IP address, and timer.
 * agent_container.py.
 Same as agent.py.
 * faber.py.
 Same as agent.py
+* editcouchdb.sh.
+Used to change stateDatabase to LevelDB (default) or CouchDB (that is based on SQL).
 * start2nodes.sh.
 Start Hyperledger Fabric with 2 nodes (default);
 * start3nodes.sh.
 Start Hyperledger Fabric with 3 nodes.
 3rd node is mounted with new cryptographic material (private key, certificates).
 * startaries.sh.
 Start Hyperledger Aries agent Faber.